yezhengSTAT/scVI-3D/README.md

-# 3DVI: Normalization and De-noising of single-cell Hi-C Data
+# 3DVI: Normalization and De-noising of Single-cell Hi-C Data

 Ye Zheng\*, Siqi Shen\* and Sündüz Keleş.
-Normalization and De-noising of single-cell Hi-C Data with BandNorm and 3DVI. bioRxiv (2021). * contribute equally.
+Normalization and De-noising of Single-cell Hi-C Data with BandNorm and 3DVI. bioRxiv (2021). * contribute equally.

 ## What is 3DVI?